Robo Advisors

 Traditionally, those looking to invest in stocks and shares would turn to financial advisors for assistance when planning a bespoke investment strategy based on their risk tolerance.
 However, there are significant barriers to entry when employing a human financial advisor, with many favouring high-value clients with upfront capital to invest.
 This is because financial advisors have a limited amount of time and want to make the most profit possible through fees.

 This is where robo advisors come in.
 While automated portfolio management software has existed for commercial use since the millennium, the first publicly available robo advisor was developed for retail investors in 2008.
 Today, investors can use robo advisors with no upfront capital whatsoever and far lower fees than a human advisor.
-Many of the best brokers with robo advisors allow clients to easily harness the potential for low-cost investment planning help.
+Many of the best brokers with robo advisors allow clients to harness the potential for low-cost investment planning help.

 Robo advisors are digital platforms that provide automated trading and financial planning services through the use of algorithms.
 Often, robo advisors are set up to manage retirement or college tuition funds.
 After collecting data from clients on their level of investment, chosen risk tolerance, profit targets and withdrawal dates, a suitable balance of investments is suggested to assist clients to meet their financial goals.
 This is often between highly dependable major index funds, greater-risk-greater-reward emerging markets and guaranteed low-return government bonds.Best brokers with robo advisors

 Many robo advisors can be tasked with the full management of an investment portfolio, requiring no external input from investors whatsoever.
-Robo advisors will adapt to changing market conditions independently by adjusting the balance of a portfolio to reach the preset goals.
+Robo advisors can adapt to changing market conditions independently by adjusting the balance of a portfolio to reach the preset goals.
 Alternatively, users can adjust their strategies, changing acceptable risk exposure and moving goal dates closer or farther away.

 Here are a few of the most popular services and best brokers with robo advisors on the consumer market.